 finally, a little known but absolutely beautiful sight in the mild

-weeks of Springtime is the wonderful municipal rose garden, or 'Roseto Comunale', set on the Aventine Hill with ancient Roman ruins providing a spectacular backdrop to hundreds of varieties of roses.
+weeks of Springtime is the wonderful municipal rose garden, or 'Roseto Comunale', set on the Aventine Hill.
+Ancient Roman ruins provide a spectacular backdrop to hundreds of varieties of roses.

-It's free to enter and a haven of peace and tranquility amongst the noise of Rome.
+It's free to enter - a haven of peace and tranquility amongst the noise of the city.